Written by Ian Hawkins

 Breaking up with your partner is pretty sad – but it’s also a great.
 Time to bloody get out there and party, and mingle right?
 So at the same time that I needed to knuckle down and perform, I was also playing with fire.
 Doofs.
 Parties.
 Gigs.
 Girls.
 And drugzzzzz.
 Lots of drugs.
 Good drugs and bad drugs.
 Depression.
 Tears.
 Pressure, and the overwhelming temptation to just turn the lights out for good.

 After two months, the snow ball of my mental health collapse had become a blizzard.

 The best thing you could hope for in a blizzard, is a rope to safety.

-‘I’m on my hands and knees pulling out cactus in the freezing cold.
+‘I’m on my hands and knees pulling out cacti in the freezing cold.
 And it feels right.’